 NOTE: If you do not have random picture tiles, you may download and use these PDF

 Do you have questions about these lessons?
-You can email me here.
+Email me at lydianetzer at gmail dot com.

 Follow me on Twitter: @lostcheerio